kubernetes/website/content/en/docs/concepts/services-networking/ingress.md

  your choice of Ingress controller to learn which annotations are supported.

 The Ingress [spec](https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status)
-has all the information needed to configure a loadbalancer or proxy server.
+has all the information needed to configure a load balancer or proxy server.
 Most importantly, it contains a list of rules matched against all incoming requests.
 Ingress resource only supports rules for directing HTTP traffic.